Making spaghetti sauce from scratch is quick and easy with only one pot to clean.

 • ¼ teaspoon black pepper

-• 3 tablespoons chopped fresh parsley optional
+• 3 tablespoons chopped fresh parsley or fresh basil (optional)

 Instructions